kobmic/serverless-rps-lab/README.md

 	Tests are done

+The first API Gateway calls on cold instances often result in a timeout.
+As you can see above, the test script handles retries in those cases (max 5).

+The created game is not cleaned up, so you might want to:

+* set `--player1` and/or `--player2` to something you recognize
+* manually delete the games created by your tests from the DynamoDB console

 ## Where to go from here
-If you still want to code, here are some ideas.
+If you want to code some more, here are some ideas.

 ### Error Handling
 The current code template didn't include any error handling.
 Improve the code and map errors to HTTP status code in the API Gateway.